chocmake/Backup-to-Zip/README.md

 ![Demo-1](https://user-images.githubusercontent.com/34178938/179670325-24cfa20f-a239-4b8a-b343-c62c27da9365.gif)

-Alternative way to add sources/destination individually into the script window, useful if files/directories are spread across different windows.
+Below shows an alternative way to add sources/destination individually into the script window, useful if files/directories are spread across different windows.
 Here using the date-only setting for zip filenames.

 > Also showing if one wants to add comments to zip filenames how the script expects them placed at the end in square brackets.